 There Is Empowerment In Vulnerability

-It takes immense courage to share our stories, struggles, and triumphs.
-In doing so, we create a space for connection and understanding.
-But to be able to share our stories, we must understand that vulnerability requires us to hold our own space for our experience and our pain.
-We have to know the weight of which we carry before we can expect anyone else to understand.
-Then and only then can we ask someone to sit with us and acknowledge what we went through.
+Opening up takes a lot of courage.
+We all have stories, struggles, and triumphs that shape who we are, and sharing those with others creates space for connection and understanding.
+But before we can share our stories with others, we have to first hold space for our own experience, including the pain.
+We need to understand the weight we carry before we can expect anyone else to truly understand it.
+Only then can we ask someone to sit with us in that space and acknowledge what we’ve been through.

 Leave a Reply